Updated: Jul 20

 They use playful colors like blue and sunny yellow.
 The chic furnishing felt posh without being overly pompous (our kinda place).
 I did appreciate the lack of boring beige.
 It maybe a luxury resort but there is not an ounce of stuffiness about this resort.

-Maldives is an expensive place - as are most exotic isolated islands.
-The overall budget (note that this depends entirely on duration of stay, the class of resort you stay at and the package you opt for) could be around $5000 for two at a luxury resort for 4 nights/5 days.
+Maldives can be an expensive place - as are most exotic isolated islands.
+The budget (note that this depends entirely on duration of stay, the class of resort you stay at and the package you opt for) could be around $5000 for two at a luxury resort for 4 nights/5 days.
 Highly recommend you book at least a full board package because every meal, with a tip, would cost around $80-90!

 We were set up with a package by Curiocity Holidays.
 The room for 4 nights (2 nights in a beach villa and 2 nights in a water villa) was $3500 on a full board basis.
 The cost includes lounge access at the Male airport, sea plane transfer, three course meal per person every day (beverage including water is additional at lunch and dinner), use of their game rooms and bikes on the property, renting of snorkeling equipment and island hop with their boats.